PranayBandaru/ESA_product_microservice/README.md

     "__v": 0
 }
 ```
+The updated product details can also be seen in the terminal.

 #### Delete a product
 This will find a product by provided id param and will delete that product in the database.